asana: ardha baddha padma pascimottanasana

 3. With good flexion in the hip joints, the pelvis tilts in relation to the legs to such an extent that the lower ribs no longer collide with the heel of the lotus leg.

-4. In other similar poses, make sure that the straight leg is not turned out, the heel is stretched away and the knee is kept straight.
+4. As in other similar poses, make sure that the straight leg is not turned out but the middle line of the foot ist vertical, the heel is stretched away and the knee is kept straight.

 5. In the basic pose, the lotus foot is gripped behind the back with the contralateral hand, on the big toe or, if possible, on the outer edge of the foot.
 As a simplification, you can alternatively practise the „do not hold the foot“ variation described below, in which the contralateral hand grips over the hand on the same side and also pulls on the outer foot of the extended leg.